THE BEST MOVIES OF 2019 (so far)

 Brittany Runs a Marathon

 Living in New York and unhappy with her life, Brittany (Jillian Bell) decides to get in shape and run the NYC Marathon.
 Written and directed by Paul Downs Colaizzo, Brittany Runs a Marathon is a funny, inspiring story with one of the best endings of 2019.
-Amazon acquired the movie after its Sundance premiere and will release the film in August 2019.
+Amazon acquired the movie after its Sundance premiere after Brittany Runs a Marathon won the Audience Award for Best Dramatic Fim.
+It’s out now in theaters.

 Listen to Art admit this was the only movie that made him cry at Sundance in the Let Me Explain Sundance 2019 recap: here